Energy policy of the European Union: Transport

-Carbon dioxide emissions from transport have risen rapidly in recent years, from 21% of the total in 1990 to 28% in 2004.

 EU policies include the voluntary ACEA agreement, signed in 1998, to cut carbon dioxide emissions for new cars sold in Europe to an average of 140 grams of CO_{2}/km by 2008, a 25% cut from the 1995 level.
 Because the target was unlikely to be met, the European Commission published new proposals in February 2007, requiring a mandatory limit of 130 grams of CO_{2}/km for new cars by 2012, with 'complementary measures' being proposed to achieve the target of 120 grams of CO_{2}/km that had originally been expected.

 In the area of fuels, the 2001 Biofuels Directive requires that 5,75% of all transport fossil fuels (petrol and diesel) should be replaced by biofuels by 31 December 2010, with an intermediate target of 2% by the end of 2005.
 In February 2007 the European Commission proposed that, from 2011, suppliers will have to reduce carbon emissions per unit of energy by 1% a year from 2010 levels, to result in a cut of 10% by 2020 Stricter fuel standards to combat climate change and reduce air pollution.

 Flights

 Airlines can be charged for their greenhouse gas emissions on flights to and from Europe according to a court ruling in October 2011.

 Historically, EU aviation fuel was tax free and applied no VAT.
-Fuel taxation in the EU has been permitted since 2003 under the Energy Taxation Directive for domestic flights and on intra-EU flights on the basis of bilateral agreements.
+Fuel taxation in the EU was banned in 2003 under the Energy Taxation Directive, except for domestic flights and on intra-EU flights on the basis of bilateral agreements.
+No such agreements exist.

 In 2018 Germany applied 19% VAT on domestic airline tickets.
 Many other member states had 0% VAT.
-Unlike air travel VAT is applied to bus and rail, which creates competitive distortions, artificially stimulate demand, drive uncontrolled growth in aviation emissions and constitute unjustifiable subsidies.
+Unlike air travel, VAT is applied to bus and rail, which creates economic distortions, increasing demand for air travel relative to other forms of transport.
+This increases aviation emissions and constitutes a state aid subsidy.
 Air fuel tax 33 cents/litre equal to road traffic would give €9.5 billion.
 Applying a 15% VAT in all air traffics within and from Europe would be equal to €15 billion.

 Industry

-The European Union Emission Trading Scheme, introduced in 2005 under the 2003 Emission Trading Directive, sets member state-level caps on greenhouse gas emissions for power plants and other large point sources.
+The European Union Emissions Trading Scheme, introduced in 2005 under the 2003 Emission Trading Directive, sets member state-level caps on greenhouse gas emissions for power plants and other large point sources.